zhanglab/psamm/docs/tutorial/import_export.rst

 Import Formats
 ~~~~~~~~~~~~~~

-``psamm-import`` supports the import of models in various formats.
-For the SBML
+The ``psamm-import`` program supports the import of models in various formats.
-format, it supports the COBRA-compliant SBML specifications, the FBC
+For the SBML format, it supports the COBRA-compliant SBML specifications, the FBC
 specifications, and the basic SBML specifications in levels 1, 2, and 3;
 for the JSON format, it supports the import of JSON files directly from the
 `BiGG`_ database or from locally downloaded versions;